-Metelkova (which is a site of an abandoned barracks, turned urban squat, turned artists studios) is therefore the place to be to experience new Ljubljana, whose injection of cool partly comes from its 60,000 students.
+Metelkova (which is a site of an abandoned barracks, turned urban squat, turned artists studios) is, therefore, the place to be to experience new Ljubljana, whose injection of cool part comes from its 60,000 students.

 In the day time, I loved photographing the eclectic mix of art, from wall mosaics to giant sculptures (including a horror-house looking façade of giant sperm), and at night I ventured out to revel with the cool kids and students of the city as they party in these clubs and gather in droves on these very streets.
 I got a good feel for the real Ljubljana as it stands today – young, vibrant and outrageously artistic.

 The hostel on-site, should you want to base yourself here, is a former prison where all rooms are former cells and made to still look like them (but with more comfortable touches!).

 I was told there wasn’t a lot to see at the Rog Factory, which is a short walk away from Metelkova, but I disagree.
 Should the door to the site be open, it’s well worth a wander.
-One room was an ariel silk practice area, others artists were working away in their small studios and the courtyard was filled with junk art, murals and even a robot sculpture made of metal.
+One room was an ariel silk practice area, other artists were working away in their small studios and the courtyard was filled with junk art, murals and even a robot sculpture made of metal.
 It’s a fascinating, reformed space where anything goes.

 Green Ljubljana – Day Trip Adventures in City Nature

 Ljubljana is described as a “small capital with a green soul”, which means there’s plenty more to visually feast on than the gorgeous old town architecture.
 Central Slovenia is a blanket of nature filled with lakes, hills and mountains.
 From the marshes to the high peaks, outside of the city is a playground for hiking, biking and countryside wandering, with national parks and trail highlights accessible as day trips from Ljubljana.

 The heart of Slovenia and a lesser-known darling of central Europe, Ljubljana will charm you with its old town, but surprise you with how much more it has to offer.
 It might just be time to re-think your European city-hopping route.